Tencent/APIJSON/README.md

 APIJSON is a JSON Transmission Structure Protocal.

 You can set any JSON structure and request your server, and the server will return a JSON String with the structure you had set.<br />
 You can get any data with any JSON structure by requesting server just once.
-It's convenient and flexible, and does not require a special interface or multiple requests.<br />
+It's very convenient and flexible, and does not require a special interface or multiple requests.<br />
 And you can save duplicate data and improve transmission speed as well!<br />

 Now you can realize JSON Transmissions without interface or doc anymore!<br />